sneharawat080/OrbitMe/README.md

-🌍 OrbitMe - Your Personal Operating System for Work, Health & Self-Discipline
+**🌍 OrbitMe - Your Personal Operating System for Work, Health & Self-Discipline **
 Version: 1.0
 Built With: Python · Streamlit · Pandas · Matplotlib

-📖 Overview
+**📖 Overview
+**
 OrbitMe is a simple yet powerful personal life management tool designed to help you track and balance your Work Tasks, Health Metrics, and overall Self-Discipline — all in one place.

 With a clean dashboard and easy-to-use interfaces, OrbitMe helps you:

-Organize and track your daily work.
+Organize and track your daily work

-Monitor your health habits (Steps, Water Intake, Sleep, Mood, etc.).
+Monitor your health habits (Steps, Water Intake, Sleep, Mood, etc.)

-Visualize your progress with easy-to-read analytics and reports.
+Visualize your progress with easy-to-read analytics and reports

-🚀 Key Features
+**🚀 Key Features
+**
 ✅ Work Orbit
-Add, update, and track work tasks.
+Add, update, and track work tasks

-Monitor hours spent, progress %, deadlines, and notes.
+Monitor hours spent, progress %, deadlines, and notes

-Visual overview of task completion through metrics and bar charts.
+Visual overview of task completion through metrics and bar charts

-💪 Health Orbit
+**💪 Health Orbit
+**
-Log daily health activities: water intake, steps, sleep hours, mood, exercise, and more.
+Log daily health activities: water intake, steps, sleep hours, mood, exercise, and more

-Easy data input for consistent habit tracking.
+Easy data input for consistent habit tracking

-View trends over time with visual graphs and metrics.
+View trends over time with visual graphs and metrics

-📊 Dashboard
+**📊 Dashboard
+**
-Unified summary of your work and health progress.
+Unified summary of your work and health progress

-Key metrics: average steps, water intake, mood, and completed tasks.
+Key metrics: average steps, water intake, mood, and completed tasks

-Beautiful visual reports including bar charts and pie charts.
+Beautiful visual reports including bar charts and pie charts

-📂 Project Structure
+**📂 Project Structure
+**
 bash
 Copy
 Edit